levicook/prism-protocol/docs/CAMPAIGN_SETUP_GUIDE.md

 # Prism Protocol: Campaign Setup Guide for Operators (Highly Automated)

+> **📋 IMPLEMENTATION STATUS:** This guide describes the planned `prism-cli` tool which has **NOT YET BEEN IMPLEMENTED**.
+The core on-chain program is complete and functional, but the CLI automation described here is part of future development.
+For now, campaign setup must be done manually using the SDK utilities in `prism-protocol-sdk`.

 This guide walks you through the highly automated process of setting up and launching a token distribution campaign using the Prism Protocol.
 The `prism-cli` handles most of the heavy lifting.

 **Core Principle: On-Chain Immutability via Merkle Identifiers**